MariusWank/OMERO_JIPipe_Plugin/README.md

   <img src="./assets/images/OutputStructure.png" style="height:300px"/>
 </p>

 Note that the upload node needs to be connected to the output and that there are different upload nodes depending on the output type.
-You don't acutally have to change any of the parameters within these nodes, as JIPipeRunner will fill them for you.
+You don't actually have to change any of the parameters within these nodes, as JIPipeRunner will fill them for you.
 An exception is the ***Create OMERO dataset*** node.
 You may define a custom dataset name in your pipeline if you need different datasets for each output.
 Otherwise, all outputs will be stored in a dataset that has the time and date of execution as a name.